Social Work (BSW)

 News from the School of Social Work

-Due to President Julie Sullivan's recent announcement and the latest restrictions put forth by CDC and the Administration, any person wishing to participate in a Defense/Presentation should join via the Zoom link.
-Follow the University of St. Thomas Center for Well-Being's site for the latest information.
+Due to the ongoing COVID-19 disruptions, the 2021 Banded Dissertation Defenses for Cohort 5 will be held online.
+Any person wishing to participate in a Defense/Presentation should join via the Zoom link.
+Follow the University of St. Thomas for the latest information.